Rivier University: Campus

 Rivier University's campus consists of 44 buildings spread over 68 acre in Nashua.
-Ut has four residence halls - Trinity, Guild, Presentation, and Brassard - which accommodate 421 students.
+It has four residence halls—Trinity, Guild, Presentation, and Brassard—which accommodate 421 students.

 Rivier offers intercollegiate club sports and has a student activities office, a multicultural office, counseling center, career development center, and campus ministry.
 Rivier has a chapter of Habitat for Humanity.
 There is a Model United Nations Club, a Business Club, a Biology Club, an Alliance Club (Gay-Straight Alliance), and numerous other organizations.
 Club membership is open to any interested student.
 Student clubs and activities are student-run, some with faculty advisors.
 Club funding is delineated through the school's Student Government Association.

 Academics

 Rivier University enrolls approximately 2,500 students.
-It includes the School of Undergraduate Studies, which includes traditional day programs, a Professional Studies Division for undergraduate online and evening programs, and the School of Graduate Studies.
+It includes the school of undergraduate studies, which includes traditional day programs, a professional studies division for undergraduate online and evening programs, and the school of graduate studies.
 Rivier is a member of the New Hampshire College & University Council, a consortium of institutions of higher learning.
 The university offers traditional courses, online courses, and hybrid courses.

 Athletics

-Rivier University teams participate as a member of the National Collegiate Athletic Association's Division III.
+Rivier University teams (nicknamed the Raiders) participate as a member of the National Collegiate Athletic Association's Division III.
 The Raiders are a member of the Great Northeast Athletic Conference (GNAC).
 Men's sports include baseball, basketball, cross country, ice hockey, lacrosse, soccer and volleyball; while women's sports include basketball, cross country, field hockey, ice hockey, lacrosse, soccer, softball and volleyball.